GatineauLaurent/coursera/README.md

   - Copying data fro host to device and device to host (`cudaMemcpy`)
   - Converting packed image to planar channels and vice-versa (`nppiCopy_8u_C3P3R`, `nppiCopy_8u_C4P4R`, `nppiCopy_8u_P3C3R`, `nppiCopy_8u_P4C4R`).
   - Converting to grayscale using `nppiColorTwist32f_8u_IP3R` function.

+### Multithreading

+Simple multithreading using dynamic load balancing is implemented:
+- Threads are sharing the input list files.
+- Threads are sharing a counter to know which is the next input file to process.
+This counter is accessed and incremented in atomic way using mutex.
+- Threads exit when all input files have been processed.

+The CUDA function `cudaSetDevice` is called at the beginning of each thread, so all CUDA calls perform in `process` function are done on the GPU attached to its thread.

 ### Miscellaneous